Cheong43/Cheong43/README.md

 ### Hi there 👋

 I’m Zhichang Lin, a computer science student 🧑‍🎓 from University of Bristol.
-I fascinating with every theory and ideas of computing!
+I fascinating with every theory and new ideas of computing!

 - 🔭 I’m currently working on final project of degree.
 - 🌱 I’m currently learning smart contract and blockchain tech stacks.